 Novelty: 6—Beneath the veneer of a generic JRPG hides an actual generic JRPG, but with a hint of creativity.
-It’s no Katamari Damacy, but it did introduct a few features that would become popular in later games.
+It’s no Katamari Damacy, but it did introduce a few features that would become popular in later games.

 Audio: 7—Dragon Warrior IV actually has some of my favorite music for the NES.
 The Dragon Warrior series has a clean and simple styling to its music that makes it memorable and recognizable.
 The music is pretty much the only “Good” aspect of the game.

 Visuals: 4—The graphics, on the other hand, are essentially the same as they’ve always been for Dragon Warrior.
-The enemy graphics during battle help keep this score from being lower, but there is little to impress the player during most of the game.
+The enemy graphics during battle help keep this score from being lower, but there is little to impress the player throughout most of the game.